-Truist's Board of Directors (the Board) is responsible for managing Truist's Liquidity Risk.
-The Board Risk Committee (BRC) approves the liquidity risk appetite, Liquidity Risk Management Policy, and the Contingency Funding Plan.
-The BRC delegates management oversight of liquidity risk to the Market Risk, Liquidity and Capital Committee (MRLCC), which is chaired by the Chief Financial Officer and whose membership includes the Chief Risk Officer and other members of Executive Leadership.
+Truist's Board of Directors (the Board) is responsible for overseeing Truist's Liquidity Risk.
+The Board or the Board Risk Committee (BRC) approve the liquidity risk appetite, Liquidity Risk Management Policy, and the Contingency Funding Plan.
+The BRC authorizes the Market Risk, Liquidity and Capital Committee (MRLCC), which is chaired by the Chief Financial Officer and whose membership includes the Chief Risk Officer and other members of Executive Leadership, to manage and oversee liquidity risk.